Jarichi/Mysteries-of-Rankhra/World Notes/PCs/Cynthia/Cynthia Char.md

 	some sort of bs story that tells that she gets revived by her patron as a punishment for her deeds, eternal suffering idk we need to come up with a better idea eventually...

+we will rule that the stats and abilities and such are the base level 3 stats that scale with the party, and only when cynthia activates her max level for some reason, the stats
 #### Marilyn
 [Ixalan Vampire](http://dnd5e.wikidot.com/lineage:vampire)
 level 14 warlock, raveb wueen patron